 It is a mistake to reject information, ideas, or analysis on the basis of credentials.
 Correct and important thoughts can come from any provenance – even from thousands of miles away.

 In that spirit, here are two responses concerning Schweitzer's take on the Samir al-Kuntar incident.
 Schweitzer argues that "to fail to do the utmost to rescue any citizen or soldier who falls into enemy hands would shatter one of the basic precepts of Israeli society."
 I agree that rescuing soldiers or their remains is an operationally useful and morally noble priority, but "utmost" has its limits.
-For example, a government should not hand live citizens to terrorists in return for soldiers' corpses.
+For example, a government should not hand over live terrorists in return for soldiers' corpses.
 In like manner, the Olmert government's actions last week went much too far.

 Another specific: Schweitzer claims that, "relatively speaking, the recent exchange with Hizbullah came at a cheap price.
 It is debatable whether Kuntar's release granted any kind of moral victory to Hizbullah."
 If that deal was cheap, I dread to imagine how an expensive one would look.
 And with Kuntar's arrival in Lebanon shutting down the government in giddy national celebration, denying Hizbullah a victory amounts to willful blindness.